alfie-far/steady.zone/src/content/blog/ai-assisted-devops.md

 > -- <cite>Reference: Google Gimini</cite>

-Introducing Generative AI to your DevOps cycle can offer several benefits and further enhancements to your process.
+Introducing Generative AI into your DevOps cycle can offer several benefits and further enhancements to your process.
 Starting from where it ends, in the Monitoring phase, your events, service logs and alerts could be analysed to monitor performance, detect anomalies, and report potential issues before they become critical.
 In the same sense, there are lots of AI powered services to assist your team during the Planning & Coding phases; for example if your change management system is integrated with these tools,